-When a student acts in breach of the behaviour standards of our school community, Auburn Primary School will institute a staged response, consistent with the Department of Education & Training's policies on behaviour, discipline and student wellbeing and engagement.
+When a student acts in breach of the behaviour standards of our school community, Auburn Primary School will institute a staged response, consistent with the Department's policies on behaviour, discipline and student wellbeing and engagement.
 Where appropriate, parents will be informed about the inappropriate behaviour and the disciplinary action taken by teachers and other school staff.